irufano/llmfy/docs/source/index.rst

 LLMFY
 ====================

-`LLMfy` is a framework for developing applications with large language models (LLMs).

-- `LLMfy` is llm abstraction to use various llm on one module.

-- `LLMfyPipe` is llm apps workflow.
+`LLMfy` is a flexible and developer-friendly framework designed to streamline the creation of applications powered by large language models (LLMs).
+It provides essential tools and abstractions that simplify the integration, orchestration, and management of LLMs across various use cases, enabling developers to focus on building intelligent, context-aware solutions without getting bogged down in low-level model handling.
+With support for modular components, prompt engineering, and extensibility, LLMfy accelerates the development of AI-driven applications from prototyping to production.

 Contents